cjimti/notes-kafka/README.md

 ```

-This Kafka notes repository contains this compose file.
+This Kafka notes repository contains a compose file.
+Clone and
+run this stack with `docker-compose`.

 ```bash
 git clone git@github.com:cjimti/notes-kafka.git